-Stamp duty land tax is payable on the transfer of UK real estate or on the grant of leases in respect of UK real estate.
+Stamp duty land tax is payable on the transfer of UK real estate, or on the grant of leases in respect of UK real estate.
 Rates range from 1% to 15%.
+It should be noted that Scotland and Wales have separate land and buildings transaction taxes to the rest of the UK.